harini-85/recipe-sharing-hub/README.md

 ### 👩‍💻 **M. Sai Ravalika (23211A6766)**
 - Developed backend APIs using Node.js and Express.js
 - Implemented password hashing, JWT authentication, and input validation
 - Managed user registration and login logic
+- Kubernetes setup – **yet to be started**

 ### 👩‍💻 **M. Harshitha (23211A6772)**
-- Responsible for deployment (in progress)
+- Responsible for deployment **yet to be started**

 ---